|

 Extend this class to create a

-interface you have to define all of the methods in it.
+MouseEventlistener and override the methods for the events of interest.
+(If you implement theMouseListenerinterface you have to define all of the methods in it.
 This abstract class defines null methods for them all so you can only have to define methods for events you care about.)Create a listener object using the extended class and then register it with a component using the component's

-is passed to it. @author Carl Quinn @version 1.8 08/02/97 @see MouseEvent @see MouseListener @see Tutorial: Writing a Mouse Listener @see Reference: The Java Class Libraries (update file) @versionsince 1.8 08/02/97 @author Carl Quinn1
+addMouseListenermethod.
+When a mouse button is pressed released or clicked (pressed and released) or when the mouse cursor enters or exits the component the relevant method in the listener object is invoked and theMouseEventis passed to it. @author Carl Quinn @version 1.8 08/02/97 @see MouseEvent @see MouseListener @see Tutorial: Writing a Mouse Listener @see Reference: The Java Class Libraries (update file) @versionsince 1.8 08/02/97 @author Carl Quinn1

 /** An event which indicates that a mouse action occurred in a component.
 This event is used both for mouse events (click enter exit) and mouse motion events (moves and drags).This low-level event is generated by a component object for: